dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 </div>

 Dart web components provide templates, data binding, and encapsulation, to help you write web applications at scale.
-An early version is available in the [dart-web-components project][dwc].
+An early version is available today as a [pub package][dwcpub].

 Many UI frameworks exist for writing web apps in JavaScript&mdash;for example [Backbone.js][backbone], [Ember.js][ember], and [AngularJS][angular].
 Recently, the web